Alcohol…take care stay safe

 It’s easy to get carried away and mix substances, and sometimes this gets out of hand.

 Always call an adult or the emergency services on 111 if anyone in your group passes out or is so drunk they cannot function.
 You will possibly save a life, and this is far more important that the short term consequences that you might face from parent/carers or the police.

-Unprotected sex: if you are a male, this means you may have risked getting an STI, and you will need to get a sexual health screening at your nearest clinic.
-If you are a female you can get EMERGENCY CONTRACEPTION up to 5 days afer unprotected sex.
+Unprotected sex: STI’s are a risk, and you will need to get a sexual health screening at your nearest clinic.
+If you are a female you can get EMERGENCY CONTRACEPTION up to 5 days after unprotected sex.